thirtythreemark/General-Insurance-Loss-Simulation/README.md

 ## Objective
-To model a property insurance portfolio and assess how proportional and non-proportional reinsurance structures affect volatility, tail risk, and solvency capital.
+To model a property insurance portfolio and assess how proportional and non-proportional reinsurance structures affect volatility, tail risk and solvency capital.

 ## Methodology